Hypergrowth Roads Program

 Why are these upgrades important?

-The Tonkin Highway extension is set to start construction in 2025.
-This means that it is critical that the Shire's key roads are upgraded to cope with the extra traffic this will bring to the area.
-If these roads are not upgraded, we risk them becoming more unsafe, potentially resulting in more traffic accidents.
+Safety of residents and visitors to the Shire is priority; this means that it is critical that the Shire's key roads are upgraded to cope with increasing traffic.
+Otherwise we risk them becoming more unsafe, potentially resulting in more traffic accidents.

 What do these upgrades include?